ragarwa7/evenues/README.md

 # evenues
-Application to find venues for corporate events.
+An angularJS application to find venues for corporate events.